heclak/community-a4e-c/README.md

   - Updated USN VC-1 Challengers.
 - **Weapons and Loadouts:**
 - **Quality of Life:**
+  - Default inputs for Throttle Position Lock are set to RCTRL+HOME (Step Up) and RCTRL+END (Step Down).
-  - Emergency Stores Release Handle default input changed to LCTRL+J *(think J for jettison!)*
+  - Emergency Stores Release Handle default input changed to LCTRL+J. *(think J for jettison!)*
   - Differential wheelbrake inputs default inputs are changed to LCTRL+W (left) and LALT+W (right).
-  - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early castering changes and reflect nosewheel sensetivity to turn rate more naturalistically. *(thanks, Drofseh)*
+  - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early castering changes and reflect nosewheel sensetivity to turn rate more naturalistically. *(thanks, Drofseh)*.
   - Trim speed settings in the special menu are now adjustable by individually for pitch, roll and yaw, with percentage sliders for each instead of presets from a drop-down. *(thanks Drofseh)*
 - **Sounds:**